Retirement Savings: Strategies by Age

 Saving for retirement in your 30s

-By this point in your life, you’re likely earning more than you were in your 20s.
-It’s also the point in your life where your obligations – financial and otherwise – can start to expand.
+At this stage, you’re likely earning more than you were in your 20s.
+It’s also the point in your life where your obligations – financial and others – can start to expand.
+This is where putting together a financial plan can help you stay on track for your goals, avoid lifestyle inflation, and make sure saving for retirement remains a priority.

 If you’re behind (or just getting started): First, don’t panic.
 Even if you start now, compound interest can still work in your favor and help you reach your retirement goals.
-Make sure you understand the fundamentals covered above and then set aside a greater percentage of your salary for saving if you can.
+Make sure you understand the fundamentals covered in the previous section and then set aside a greater percentage of your salary for retirement if you can.

-• Revisit your budget with big life changes – marriage, mortgage, kids – and adjust accordingly.
+• Revisit your budget if there have been big life changes – marriage, mortgage, kids – and adjust accordingly.

 • Ramp up your 401(k) contributions, ideally to the maximum allowed each year.
-For example, in 2024, the standard maximum annual contribution limit is $23,000.
 If you can’t contribute the maximum, gradually start to increase your contributions over time (look into auto increases).
 Even small increases can make a big difference.
-If you change jobs, don’t cash out of your 401(k) – you’ll pay hefty fees.
+If you change jobs, you don't have to cash out your 401(k) plan.
 Consider your rollover options.

 • 529 plans.
 These can be a good option for saving for your kids’ college education.
-529s are college savings plans that typically come with tax-advantages.
+529s are college savings plans that typically come with potential tax benefits.

 • IRAs.
 These can be an additional way to add to your retirement savings if you’re already maxing out your 401(k).